d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 conv2d.weight.data().reshape((1, 2))
 ```

-We find that the kernel array we learned is similar to the kernel array `K` we defined earlier.
+We find that the kernel array we learned is very close to the kernel array `K` we defined earlier.

-## Cross-correlation and Convolution Operations
+## Cross-correlation and Convolution

-In fact, the convolution operation is similar to the cross-correlation operation.
-In order to get the output of the convolution operation, we simply need to flip the kernel array left to right and upside-down, and then perform the cross-correlation operation with the input array.
-As you can see, the convolution operation and cross-correlation operation are similar, but if they use the same kernel array, the output is often different with the same input.

-So, you might wonder why convolutional layers can use the cross-correlation operation instead of the convolution operation.
-In fact, kernel arrays are learned in deep learning: the convolutional layer does not affect the output of model prediction, whether it uses a cross-correlation operation or convolution operation.
-To explain this, assume that the convolutional layer uses the cross-correlation operation to learn the kernel array in Figure 5.1.
-If other conditions are not changed, the kernel array learned by the convolution operation, that is, the kernel array in Figure 5.1, is flipped upside down, left to right.
-That is to say, when we perform the convolution operation once again on the input in Figure 5.1 and the learned flipped kernel array, the output in Figure 5.1 is still obtained.
-In accordance with the standard terminology in deep learning literature, the convolution operations mentioned in this book refer to cross-correlation operations, unless otherwise stated.
+Recall the observation from the previous section that cross-correlation and convolution are equivalent.
+In the figure above it is easy to see this correspondence.
+Simply flip the kernel from the bottom left to the top right.
+In this case the indexing in the sum is reverted, yet the same result can be obtained.
+In keeping with standard terminology with deep learning literature we will continue to refer to the cross-correlation operation as a convolution even though it is stricly speaking something slightly different.

 ## Summary